oleeskild/obsidian-digital-garden/README.md

 # 🏡 Obsidian Digital Garden
-Publish your notes in your own personal digital garden.
 Publish your notes to the web, for free.
 In your own personal garden.

 ## Docs